 If you have any male breast surgery recovery questions, contact us at the Cosmetic Plastic Surgery Institute for a free consultation with Dr. Mowlavi today!

-See this 37-year-old male after his high definition liposuction surgery with Dr. Arian Mowlavi MD, FACS.
+37-year-old male after high definition liposuction surgery with Dr. Arian Mowlavi MD, FACS.